plerohellec/playwright_llm/README.md

 - **Node.js** (Playwright 1.56.1 prefers Node 18+).
 - **Playwright dependencies.** Run `npm install` and `npx playwright install chromium` so the JavaScript helpers can launch Chromium.
 - **API keys.** Provide `OPENROUTER_API_KEY` and/or `GEMINI_API_KEY` via ENV so the default CLI content providers can talk to OpenRouter or Gemini.
+  If you also want to use the Parallel.ai web search tool, set `PARALLEL_API_KEY` in your environment.
+This key is used by the `PlaywrightLLM::Tools::ParallelSearch` tool to call `https://api.parallel.ai/v1beta/search`.
+	You must add this tool to the agent manually.

 ## Installation